Gibbs (to Pacci's killer): "His name was Special Agent Chris Pacci. And he was a friend." (Boom, Headshot!)

 In the episode "Heart Break," Kate unwittingly is the 'cop' part of a suspect's Suicide by Cop.
-Due likely in part to her religious background (coming from a Catholic background), she is clearly devastated not only in the fact that she killed an innocent man but that there's no punishment coming to her, since she doing her job and attempting to protect Gibbs from someone she thought was a threat.
+Due likely in part to her religious background (coming from a Catholic background), she is clearly devastated not only in the fact that she killed an innocent man but that there's no punishment coming to her, since she was doing her job and attempting to protect Gibbs from someone she thought was a threat.

-Similarly, when Abby is upset in "Skeletons" because her boyfriend dumped her for being too tall.
+When Abby is upset in "Skeletons" because her boyfriend dumped her for being too tall.
 That in itself is sad enough, but the Reality Subtext is sadder still (his dumping her was a hasty rewrite after the actor playing him died).

 On an earlier-season note, "Once A Hero" brought the tears, but for a different reason.
-Firstly, once it was clear what actually had happened and that the deceased Marine had been trying to save a teenaged prostitute before he was killed, and somewhat cathartic tears once they found all the other girls locked in that van.
+Firstly, once it was clear what had actually happened and that the deceased Marine had been trying to save a teenaged prostitute before he was killed, and secondly, somewhat cathartic tears once they found all the other girls locked in that van.

 Gibbs: His name was Brian Wright.
 Sergeant Brian Wright.
 United States Marine Corps.
 Bronze Star, Purple Heart.
 He was a hero.